Frida Kahlo exhibition brings her work alive | Malay Mail

 “For a year and a half, we couldn't enjoy this due to the pandemic, and now it's an incredible opportunity to come and distract yourself for a while and see something new,” said 21-year-old university student Emiliano Diaz.

-“The new generations are going to enjoy it because they will see art in a different way,” he added. — AFP
+“The new generations are going to enjoy it because they will see art in a different way,” he added. ― ETX Studio